 Flash & Bang in the Outdoors

-Although lightning is a common and spectacular weather phenomenon – the power is extraordinary.
+Although lightning is a common and spectacular weather phenomenon, its power is extraordinary.
 I was reminded of its awesome power when a storm suddenly formed while hiking the summit of the Mount Mitchell mountain range.
-Luckily, I quickly descended to lower ground and took cover before the cloudburst was released.
-Within a few minutes of descending, the jagged bolts rapidly lit up the sky.
+Fortunately, I swiftly descended to lower ground and took cover before the cloudburst was unleashed.
+Within minutes of descending, the jagged bolts rapidly lit up the sky.

-We later learned that a nearby backpacker was struck and killed that same day.
-The following week, a 20’ tree branch collapsed in a strike and missed my head by a few seconds.
+Tragically, we later learned that a fellow backpacker was struck and killed by lightning that same day.
+The following week, a 20′ tree branch collapsed in a strike, narrowly missing my head by a few seconds.
+These close calls serve as a stark reminder of the potential danger of lightning.

 How to reduce your chance of getting struck by lightning when you are outdoors during a storm